-This is the most frequently asked question from prospective clients.
+This is the most frequently asked question I get from prospective clients.
 My typical response is that ‘if you want to be hypnotized then that’s what will happen’.
+It’s not a battle of wills.
 We all have the natural ability to shift awareness from being fully awake and alert, to a daydream state.Once a new client makes the hypnosis-daydream connection, I teach them how to do hypnosis well, to not focus, concentrate or try.
 Trying to be hypnotized is a conscious effort, which only gets in the way.

-Clients are instructed to allow their thoughts to travel, drift, and wander wherever they chose to go, even to the point of not being tuned in to what is being said.
+Clients are instructed to allow their thoughts to travel, drift, and wander wherever they chose to go, even to the point of not being tuned into what is being said.
 This approach makes it very easy to transition into hypnosis and enables clients to descend deeply into subconscious thought, which enhances the overall effect of the session.

 So anyone who wants to be hypnotized certainly can be.
 All you need is an open mind and the desire to relax.

-by: Paul Gustafson RN CH
+By: Paul Gustafson RN CH